 The B&O Play H6 are decently stable headphones but won't be ideal for working out.
 They stay put during casual listening sessions and are even stable enough to jog with.
 Also, the audio cable will detach if it's hooked on something.
 Unfortunately, they will slide off your head during more strenuous exercises.

-The Beoplay H6 2nd Generation are a decent sounding pair of closed-back over-ear headphones.
 They have a powerful and deep bass, a neutral mid-range, good imaging, low distortion, but an average treble that lacks a bit of detail and presence.
 Also, their bass delivery may vary slightly depending on the positioning and user's head shape/size, and like most other closed-back headphones, they don't have an open and spacious soundstage.

 Decent frequency response consistency.
 The H6 shows 5dB of variance at 20Hz across our five human subjects.
 This amount of variance will be unnoticeable to the majority of the users.
 In the treble range, the B&O Play H6 also shows 5dB of variance below 10KHz, meaning the perceived brightness of these headphones could vary slightly depending on their positioning on the user's head.